pvdz/zeparser3/tests/testcases/parser/tests_related_to_bindings/mixed_const_let.md

 `````
 throws: Parser error!
-  Let binding attempted to get at least one name bound more than once
+  Cannot create lexical binding when the name was already bound

 const a = 1; let a = 2
                  ^------- error
 `````

 ### Strict mode